Mikao Usui was a renowned Tendai Buddhist and the founder of what we know today as “Reiki”.

 He started having a sudden feeling of awakening and excitement and went down the mountain.
 He was eager to share his experience with his teacher and fellow priests.

 The story goes that while ascending from the mountain, he stubbed his toe on a rock and fell.
-He placed his hand over his toe and the healing energy began flowing from his hands.
+He placed his hand over his toe and the healing energy began flowing from his hands. (read more about Reiki hand positions)

 The pain went away and he was healed.